 It seems that good fortune has blessed LES once again.
 We have always found that the best teachers come along at just the right time.
 Our dear friend Cindy, longtime Peace Abbey member, equestrian mom and lover of all that LES and the Peace Abbey have been up to, comes to our program with the Montessori spirit and vision.
 She enters with decades of experience in the Montessori peace education tradition; a mother, activist and creator of programs and projects that will engage, inspire and direct us to fulfilling experiences that are in the tradition of 47 years at the Life Experience School.
 Cindy’s gift to us is being mindfully unwrapped daily as she helps shape our days in ways that bear the mark of a teacher who understands the importance of imbuing meaning into what we do, say and feel.
 Welcome aboard the peace train.

-Eli So if you think you can tell a funnier joke or do a multi-slapping handshake better than this guy, not a chance!
-Go ask Ankorette in England and she’ll tell you, “don’t kid yourself”.
+Eli So if you think you can tell a funnier joke or do a multi-slapping handshake better than this guy, think again!
+Go ask Ankaret in England and she’ll tell you, “don’t kid yourself”.
 Eli is clever, witty, does yoga positions like you’ve never seen while being a trickster who does impersonations of the 3 stooges better than anyone this side of the Charles River.
 Eli likes board and video games, and we just discovered he loves hot sauce by the spoon full.
-Known to really like movies, especially those that are fast paced and act filled, we are looking forward to his suggestions for Friday afternoon at the movies.
+Known to really like movies, especially those that are fast-paced and action-filled, we are looking forward to his suggestions for Friday afternoon at the movies.
 Being thoughtful and caring, he makes a point of creating special pictures and writing notes to his grandpa so he gets mail from Eli and knows that he is loved.
 Having newly arrived, this young man is a gift to LES that is still being unwrapped.
 More to come!

 Sadie in Meg’s arms The newest member at LES is our adorable, little Sadie June, Chris and Zuzana’s second child.
 She has recently been hanging out with us two days a week and loves being cared for by her new Aunts and Uncles.
 She is smiling and discovering that she can move things by touching them, but little does she know she is moving everyone’s heart as she is about as adorable as it gets.
 All three, grown Randa children, Chris, Mikey and Abbey grew up at LES – now it’s the grandkid’s turn.
 As her big brother Charlie (age 5) has discovered, there are few places this special to be learning the ropes of life.
 Continuous updates on this new member!